 Given the objectives of a neutral and fair process and the appearance of a neutral and fair process, the following guidelines should be noted to avoid a conflict of interest or the appearance of one:

 - Committee members must not engage in activities outside the Committee, which will result in a conflict of interest with their work on the Committee, or in the appearance of one.
 Should such a situation develop, the Committee member must immediately inform the Minister, the Committee and the Executive Director, and resign from the Committee.

-- Committee members must not participate in the appointments process other than through the exercise of their recognized responsibilities as members of the Advisory Committee.
+- Committee members must not participate in the appointments process other than through the exercise of their recognized responsibilities as members of the Judicial Advisory Committee.

 - Committee members must apprise the Committee and the Commissioner or Executive Director of any real or apparent conflict of interest regarding the assessment of a particular candidate.